-5. Know which study method works for you Everyone learns differently, so find out what
+5. Know which study method works for you

-Everyone learns differently, so find out what works best for you, whether it's studying in the library, in a group or with music.
+Everyone learns differently, so find out what works best for you, whether it's studying in the library, or in a group.

 6. Continually prioritise your tasks

 Decide which tasks on your to-do list need to be completed first by determining if they are urgent or important.